jtroo/rust-spa-auth/README.md

 - delete the cookie on the client on logout
 - put all password processing on a single thread?
   - is this a good idea?
-- change password hashing fn to [argon2](https://crates.io/crates/argon2)
-  - note that the linked argon2 crate is newer / less downloaded than another argon2 rate on crates.io, but is part of RustCrypto so seems like a better bet
 - clap 3.0 CLI args
 - lets-encrypt certificates
 - better logging